jfangwang/Broadview/README.md

 This app uses SQL databases in node.js

 # Hindsight
-The enhanced Hindsight functionality from Broadview takes the users financial history starting from the conception of the account and creates a timeline detailing the aggregate of cash-like financial influences<sup>I,II</sup>.
+The enhanced Hindsight functionality from Broadview takes the users financial history starting from the conception of the account and creates a timeline detailing the aggregate of cash-like financial influences<sup>I, II</sup>.

 - Checking Accounts + Saving Accounts + Stock - Credit Card Debt<sup>II</sup>, over time since conception